FAQs

 Questions to Ask Your Doctor or Pharmacist

-• As someone aged 60 years or older, should I be concerned about respiratory syncytial virus (RSV)?
+• Should I be concerned about respiratory syncytial virus (RSV)?

-• How could RSV impact me if I have asthma, chronic obstructive pulmonary disease (COPD), or chronic heart failure (CHF)?
+• How could RSV impact me if I have asthma, chronic obstructive pulmonary disease (COPD), chronic heart failure (CHF), coronary artery disease (CAD), or diabetes?

 • Should I get vaccinated for RSV?